-9 http://ec.europa.eu/information_society/activities/cloudcomputing/docs/quantitative_estimates.pdf, page 10
+8 http://ec.europa.eu/information_society/activities/cloudcomputing/docs/quantitative_estimates.pdf, page 10

-- Lack of solutions in local language has a medium relevance for SMEs. - Ownership of customisation is less relevant for SMEs than for other companies.
-10
+- Trust is one of the most important barriers for SMEs (with almost the same "impact" score of evaluation of usefulness), because of their need to rely on their suppliers, lacking specialised resources to deal with them. - Lack of solutions in local language has a medium relevance for SMEs. - Ownership of customisation is less relevant for SMEs than for other companies.9